 Another key difference is that Black Friday used to be more of a brick-and-mortar event, while Cyber Monday takes place online (hence the name – Cyber).
 Even though it has changed slightly over the years, Black Friday might still be known more for its in-store sales, while Cyber Monday focuses on online retailers.

-Marketing strategy for a great Black Friday customer experience
+Plan your Black Friday ecommerce strategy for a great customer experience

 Businesses that prepare well for Black Friday and Cyber Monday (BFCM) sales often have more success than those that take a more laissez-faire approach.